viviann224/Bamazon/README.md

 **BUILT WITH**:
 - Sublime Text
-- Chrome DevTools
-- Bootstrap
-- Adobe Photoshop CC 2015.5
-- Firebase
-- Google fonts
+-Sequel Pro

 **VERSION**:
-This is the first version of Aller-Jeeves
+This is the first version of BAMAZON

 **LICENSE**:
 This project is licensed under GitHub.